Storific

-Discretionary VS. Earned Bonus SIMPLIFIED
+Discretionary vs Earned Bonus Simplified

+Have you ever been offered a bonus?
 Was it a discretionary bonus or a non-discretionary bonus?
+In this guide I will simplify these terms.

 So if you want to know: